 Adina Gordon finds an outlet for her loves of travel, music, dance and silliness by calling and dancing throughout the US and Canada, creating joy and minor chaos wherever she goes.
-Combining a voice that makes you want to do what she says with a commitment to using that power for good and not evil, Adina calls English, contra, and squares that cause spontaneous eruptions of joy on dance floors.
+Combining a voice that makes you want to do what she says with a commitment to using that power for good and not evil, Adina calls contra, English and squares both old and new that cause spontaneous eruptions of joy on dance floors.

 Based in Burlington, VT, Adina has called dances in 37 US states spanning all six American time zones, as well as 3 Canadian provinces and Israel.
 Dancers frequently remark on Adina’s energy and joy, which is both highly evident and highly contagious.
 She believes that when it comes to dance, If you’re laughing and smiling, you’re doing it right.

 Adina’s goal is to get you dancing and get out of the way.
 She says more, with fewer words, to maximize dancing and minimize talking.